 See: https://www.chathamhouse.org/about-us/chatham-house-rule

-Dr. Ian D. Marder is Assistant Professor in Criminology at Maynooth University School of Law and Criminology.
+Dr. Ian D. Marder (Chairperson of the seminar) is Assistant Professor in Criminology at Maynooth University School of Law and Criminology.
 He is the Chair of the CORD Partnership, which aims to embed a culture of interdisciplinary open research in criminal justice in Ireland, including by supporting the translation of new and existing research findings into policy and practice and the development of new criminal justice research partnerships.

 Mary Crilly is founding member and CEO of Sexual Violence Centre Cork since 1983.
 A feminist activist she has witnessed and been party to much of the change in Irish society and institutional responses to sexual violence.
 She is most noted for her tireless campaigning for policy and legislative change in the fields of sexual violence, sex trafficking, domestic violence female genital mutilation and human rights.
 She is active at local, regional, national and international levels.
 Mary holds an MA in Women’s Studies and a Diploma in the Psychology of Criminal Behavior.
 In 2019 Mary received the Anthea Swan Equality award from University College Cork.
 In 2022 Mary was conferred with the Freedom of the City by Cork City Council.
 In 2023 Mary received an Honorary Doctorate of Laws from the National University of Ireland.